Make sure this part fits

 Genuine Ford Part E9TZ-9E731-A, the Right Choice

-Your vehicle deserves only genuine OEM Ford parts and accessories.
-To ensure reliability, purchase Ford part # E9TZ-9E731-A Sensor Assembly - Tripminder with base parts number 9E731.
+To ensure reliability, purchase Ford part # E9TZ-9E731-A Sensor Assembly - Tripminder.
 It is sometimes referred to as Lincoln Vehicle Speed Sensor.
-Our Ford parts and accessories are expedited directly from authorized Ford dealers strategically located all across the U.S. and are backed by the manufacturer's 12 month, 12,000 mile warranty.
-OEM Ford parts are the best for restoring your vehicle to factory condition performance.
+In terms of quality and longevity, OEM parts are top-tier.
+This is because they are made according to Ford's demanding factory specifications and go through strict quality control.
 This part fits specific Lincoln Continental, Mark VI, Mark VII models.

 Why choose Ford Parts Giant